 In many cases, cat owners often want their cats to have more kittens.
 After all, who doesn’t want more balls of fluff running around?

 The largest litter size ever recorded was a litter of 19 kittens.
-A Burmese/Siamese mix gave birth to this litter all the way back in 1970, and no cat has had more kittens since then.
+A Burmese/Siamese mix gave birth to this litter back in 1970, and no cat has had more kittens since then.
 There are many reports of 15-kitten litters, but none that reach close to 19.

-Because this queen was a Burmese, her size likely played a role in this huge litter.
-However, most Burmese, Maine coons, and similarly sized cats don’t have anywhere near 19 kittens.
+Since this queen was a Burmese, her size likely played a role in this huge litter.
+However, most Burmese, Maine Coons, and similarly sized cats don’t have anywhere near 19 kittens.
 In fact, the average is closer to four.

 In the end, moderately sized litters are often best for cats.